A 12-week programme to enable and empower teenagers to improve their mental health through music.

 The programme involves:

 - Weekly group music sessions for young people with mental health issues and at risk of self-harming.

 FIND OUT MORE

 Who’s behind this?

-This work is being led and delivered by The Music Works in partnership with the NHS Gloucestershire Clinical Commissioning Group, as part of the CCG’s Cultural Commissioning Programme which is linking clinicians, patients, commissioners and patient representatives with artists and musicians to develop interventions that support people with dementia, diabetes, chronic pain, obesity, mental health and lung conditions.
+The Phase 1 pilot was delivered by The Music Works in partnership with Barnwood Park and Severn Vale secondary schools, as well as the NHS Gloucestershire Clinical Commissioning Group, as part of the CCG’s Cultural Commissioning Programme which is linking clinicians, patients, commissioners and patient representatives with artists and musicians to develop health interventions.
 Music Minds is funded by Youth Music, NHS Gloucestershire Clinical Commissioning Group, and Make Music Gloucestershire.
 Initial development has been subsidised by Gloucestershire Healthy Living and Learning.